 As for the basil, I have a tradition of growing one large plant each summer and harvesting the leaves to make basil pesto.

 The homemade stuff is a hundred times better than anything you’ll ever find on the grocery store shelf.
 Most store brands use cheaper ingredients to lower the cost, like using soybean oil instead of pure olive oil, or using a blend of herbs such as parsley and basil instead of just basil.
-I’ve even tried a few brands that had a strange vinegary taste to them.
+Certain brands have a strange, vinegary taste to them.
 If there’s a commercial brand of pesto that tastes fantastic, I haven’t found it yet.

 The traditional recipe uses pine nuts, but you can use other nuts instead such as almonds.
 I made my first batch in August with pine nuts that I got for half price at Bulk Barn.
 For my September batch, I am using unsalted, unroasted slivered almonds, which also work well.

 According to cookbook author Donna Klein, it is common in Italy to make pesto without cheese if it is meant to be stirred into soup or if the household can’t afford the cheese.
 Personally, I prefer to leave out the cheese.
 It saves me a bit of money, and I don’t feel that I am missing out on anything.
 Vegan pesto has a wonderfully intense flavour.

 It tastes delicious dropped into soup — I like to pair it with Vegetarian Times’ Garlicky Leek and Artichoke Soup — or mixed with pasta, chopped cherry tomatoes, and veggie balls.
 The recipe I’m posting here is adapted from The Mediterranean Vegan Kitchen.
 I reduced the amount of salt and substituted the pine nuts with slivered almonds.
 However, feel free to use pine nuts or to adjust the amount of salt.